 Students Club Ticket Options

 We offer flexible booking options for schools interested in joining Students Club.
 The 6-show package includes our full Mainstage season (The Importance of Being Earnest, Little Shop of Horrors, Rubaboo, The Sound of Music, The Mountaintop and The Three Musketeers), or you can also create a 3-show package with any of the previously listed shows, or just attend a single production of your choice.
-For any booking questions or requests, please contact our Education & Group Sales Administrator at email@example.com.
+For any booking questions or requests, please contact our Education & Group Sales Coordinator at email@example.com.

 Download our Students Club Information Package for a detailed look at our season: